10.3 Ensure that the content is understandable with CSS turned off

 In this example, information about the PDF format of the downloadable files is added with CSS.
 This is incorrect.

-In these examples, the asterisk flagging up the mandatory fields of a form is added using CSS, which is also incorrect.
+In this example, the asterisk flagging up the mandatory fields of a form is added using CSS, which is also incorrect.

 Comments